tomdionysus/json-crud-api/docs/roadmap.md

     	}
   	}

-### Multiple Entity IDs, ID ranges
+### Multiple Entity IDs

-You can specify multiple IDs or ranges of IDs on resources by separating the ids with commas, or adding the range specifier:
+You can specify multiple IDs on resources by separating the ids with commas:

 	GET /addresses/2,3,8,10
-	GET /addresses/[10..20]?postcode=6011&

-These can be combined:

-	GET /addresses/2,5,[33-37]